infor-design/enterprise-ng/QUICKSTART.md

 ]
 ```

-This is required as the compiler will not compile typescript code outside the src source folder by default.
+This is required as the compiler will not compile typescript code outside the src folder (by default).

 ## Step 5 : Enterprise Controls Assets
 **@angular/cli** needs to include assets from node_modules into the compiled output.